-8.21 VBoxManage showhdinfo
+8.21 VBoxManage showmediuminfo

-This command shows information about a virtual hard disk image, notably its size, its size on disk, its type and the virtual machines which use it.
+This command shows information about a medium, notably its size, its size on disk, its type and the virtual machines which use it.

-Note: For compatibility with earlier versions of VirtualBox, the "showvdiinfo" command is also supported and mapped internally to the "showhdinfo" command.
+Note: For compatibility with earlier versions of VirtualBox, the "showvdiinfo" command is also supported and mapped internally to the "showmediuminfo" command.

-The disk image must be specified either by its UUID (if the medium is registered) or by its filename.
-Registered images can be listed by VBoxManage list hdds (see chapter 8.4, VBox-Manage list, page 128 for more information).
-A filename must be specified as valid path, either as an absolute path or as a relative path starting from the current directory.
+The medium must be specified either by its UUID (if the medium is registered) or by its filename.
+Registered images can be listed by VBoxManage list hdds, VBoxManage list dvds, or VBoxManage list floppies, as appropriate. (see chapter 8.4, VBoxManage list, page 126 for more information).

-8.22 VBoxManage createhd
+8.22 VBoxManage creatend

-This command creates a new virtual hard disk image.
+This command creates a new medium.
 The syntax is as follows: